How to handle culture shock way before moving to Costa Rica

 The more you eat, the more you fart

 The more you fart, the better you feel

 So let’s eat beans with every meal

-I still hate rice and beans, not only at breakfast but at any hour.
-Your other choice is to have toast and eggs, whichever way you like them.
-The fruits in Costa Rica are also the best, so you won’t’ starve to death when starting your day.
+I’m still not too fond of rice and beans, and they’ll feed it to you not only at breakfast but at any hour.
+So if you’re not ready for rice and beans, your other choice is to have toast and eggs, whichever way you like them.
+The fruits in Costa Rica are also delicious, so you won’t’ starve to death when starting your day.

-You really need to learn how to stand in line if you plan to live in Costa Rica.
-There are lines in banks, at every governmental office and even at the gas station when gas prices go up.
-We have lines at the grocery store because they open up only 2 check-out lanes out of 12.
-We have also lines at the toll on highway 27, mostly at peak hours.
+If you plan to live in Costa Rica, you need to learn how to wait in line.
+There are lines in banks, at every governmental office, and even at the gas station when gas prices go up.
+We have lines at the grocery store because they open up only two check-out lanes out of 12.

 Learn to accept bad writing